Austin Tice

-Austin Bennett Tice (born August 11, 1981) is an American freelance journalist and a veteran U.S. Marine Corps officer who was kidnapped while reporting in Syria on August 14, 2012.
+Austin Bennett Tice (born August 11, 1981) is an American freelance journalist and a veteran U.S. Marine Corps officer who was kidnapped while reporting in Syria on August 13, 2012.
+Tice is the longest captive American journalist in history and the second-longest detained journalist in the world after Dawit Isaak, who has been held without trial in Eritrea since 2001.
+Since 2012, the U.S government has maintained that Tice was being held by the Assad regime.
+Syrian intelligence files uncovered by the BBC in June 2025 and statements from former Syrian officials after the fall of Assad confirmed this.

 Early life and education

 Tice is from Houston, Texas, the eldest of seven siblings.
 He is an Eagle Scout and grew up dreaming of becoming an international correspondent for NPR.
 At the age of 16, Tice attended the University of Houston for one year, then transferred to and graduated from the Edmund A. Walsh School of Foreign Service at Georgetown University in 2002.
 He completed two years of study at Georgetown University Law Center before going to Syria as a freelance journalist during the summer break before his third and final year of law studies.

 Career

-Tice was previously a U.S. Marine Corps infantry officer, serving tours of duty in Iraq and Afghanistan.
-He left active duty as a Captain but remained in the Marine Corps Reserves.
+Tice became a U.S. Marine Corps infantry officer, serving tours of duty in Iraq and Afghanistan.
+He left active duty as a Captain but remained in the Marine Corps Reserve.
 Tice's father said, "He was hearing reports from Syria saying this is happening and that is happening but it can't be confirmed because there really are no reporters on the ground.
 And he said, 'You know, this is a story that the world needs to know about.'"
 He was one of only a few foreign journalists to report from inside Syria during the intensification of the civil war.
 He entered the country in May 2012 and traveled through central Syria, filing battlefield dispatches before arriving in Damascus in late July 2012.
 Tice's reporting garnered his Twitter account 2,000 followers.
 He stopped tweeting after August 11, 2012.

-Tice was one of the first American correspondents to witness Syrian-rebel confrontations.
+Tice became one of the first American correspondents to witness Syrian-rebel confrontations.
 His coverage was cited, along with efforts of additional reporters, as contributing to McClatchy winning a George Polk Award for war reporting for its coverage of Syria's civil war.